marinagarcia1224/TFG/README.md

    -Signal + Background Fit.
 Uses the DSCB function with the tail parameters fixed to the values obtained from the MC.
 The background is modeled with a polynomial whose degree depends on the available statistics of each category.

-   -Results Extraction.
+   -Results extraction.
 Calculates the fitted Higgs mass, resolution, number of signal events, and the statistical significance of the discovery in each channel, generating plots with the main panel and a residuals panel (background subtraction).

    HOW TO RUN